Summer Financial Aid

 *Academic year loan amounts are determined by dependency status as determined by the FAFSA, grade level and cost of attendance.

-If you are eligible for the Federal Pell Grant, you might be offered it in the summer too, depending on the amount you received during the 2023-2024 academic year and the number of units you are enrolled in for the summer.
-Refer to sections 1 and 2 below for Pell Grant eligibility based on your enrollment in the fall 2023 and spring 2024 semesters.
+If you are eligible for the Federal Pell Grant, you might be offered it in the summer too, depending on the amount you received during the 2024-2025 academic year and the number of units you are enrolled in for the summer.
+Refer to sections 1 and 2 below for Pell Grant eligibility based on your enrollment in the Fall 2024 and Spring 2025 semesters.

 Visit our FAQ 'What happens if I change my enrollment or withdraw from my summer coursework?' for important information on adding and dropping summer courses as a Pell Grant recipient.

 Students who are eligible for the Federal Pell Grant may receive up to 150% of their scheduled Pell award for the year.
-This means that if you received two semesters of full-time Pell Grant payments during the 2023-2024 academic year (100%), you may be eligible for an additional payment in the summer (50%) if you enroll at least half time (six units).
-Only students who enroll in at least 6 units for the summer semester will be evaluated for the additional summer payment of up to 50%.
+This means that if you received two semesters of full-time (12+ units) Pell Grant payments during the 2024-2025 academic year (100%), you may be eligible for an additional payment in the summer (50%) depending on the number of units you enroll in for the summer.
 Actual Pell award will be based on the student's actual summer enrollment.

 Pell Grant Example #1:

-Student A is eligible for a $2,000 Pell Grant for the 2023-2024 academic year.
-They are enrolled full-time for both the fall and spring semesters.
+Student A is eligible for a $2,000 Pell Grant for the 2024-2025 academic year.
+They are enrolled full-time (12+ units) for both the fall and spring semesters.

 EnrollmentPell Payment